padelson/tl-dr/README.md

 Run tldr.py

+SEE output.txt FOR RESULTS OF MOST RECENT UPDATE

 # TODOS:
 -   figure out how to process data efficiently so we can run this on a big data set
 -   try different classifiers